Updated: May 2019

 Since then, we’ve made it our mission to help others get started.
 Why?
 Simply put, we want others to be able to achieve and live this lifestyle that we love so much.

-It has really changed our lives and we want it to do the same for others which is why we published this how to start a travel blog guide in the first place (aka travel blogging for beginners!).
+It has really changed our lives and we want it to do the same for others which is why we published this how to start a travel blog guide in the first place (aka travel blogging for beginners!)

-Decide What You Want Your Blog to Focus On
+Finding a Niche: What You Want Your Blog to Focus On

 One of the most important things when setting up a blog is deciding on a niche.
 By deciding early on what you want to focus and blog about, you’re essentially coming up with keywords that you want your blog to be about.